CBASoftwareDevolopment2020/DB-MiniProject2-NoSQL/README.md

 The fastest database is **Neo4j**.
 Being about 4 times faster than Mongo.

 **Overall**
-We picked **Neo4j** as the best database, mainly because performance is more important than storage, and the simplicity of a can speed up production time.
+We picked **Neo4j** as the best database, mainly because performance is more important than storage, and the simplicity of the syntax can speed up production time.